Octopixell/node-alpine-toolbox/README.md

 ### Supported platforms

-These images support the same platformas as the node:alpine images:
+These images support the same platforms as as the node:alpine images:

 ```bash
 $ docker run --rm mplatform/mquery octopixell/node-alpine-toolbox:node-lts